jephmann/apilab/README.md

 * initializes two properties: an API key and a base URL for the source of the API data.
 (Not every API requires an API key.)
-* contains a single method for retrieving JSON data from the API and decoding the data into an associative array.
+* contains a single method, "json_retrieve($url)", for retrieving JSON data from the API and decoding the data into an associative array.
 * might or might not soon include alternative methods to JSON.

+Each "API_ClassName" class:
-Each "API_ClassName" class extends the "API" class and thus inherits its properties and methods.
-Each of those classes gets its own base URL and API key (if any).
-Then each of those classes will have methods for building specific URLs based on the base URL and the API key (if necessary) to retrieve specific kinds of data.
+* extends the "API" class and thus inherits its properties and methods.
+* gets its own base URL and API key (if any).
+* will have custom methods for building specific URLs based on the base URL and the API key (if necessary) to retrieve specific kinds of data.
+Those URLs are what I send to the "json_retrieve($url)" method.

 ### AngularJS Notes